San Francisco Bay in the 1800s.

 And yet, pray believe me, my dear,

-We still are not sorry we come.
+We still are not sorry we came.

 The country is still very new, --